 Card Security Features

-Credit card networks have developed a number of security features designed to prevent fraudulent purchases.
-These include:
+Credit card networks have developed several security features designed to prevent fraudulent credit card networks have implemented several security measures to prevent fraudulent purchases, including:

-• Address Verification Service (AVS): A service designed to confirm the cardholder’s identity by looking at their registered address.
-The address is confirmed against the bank’s records.
+- Address Verification Service (AVS): This service verifies the cardholder’s identity by cross-referencing their registered address with the bank’s records.

 Risk Scoring